AdobeDocs/experience-manager-65.sv-SE/help/sites-authoring/basic-handling.md

 ### Panelen Verktyg {#tools-panel}

 På verktygspanelen innehåller varje alternativ på sidopanelen ett intervall med undermenyer.
-De [verktygskonsoler](/help/sites-administering/tools-consoles.md) som finns här ger tillgång till ett antal specialiserade verktyg och konsoler som hjälper dig att administrera dina webbplatser, digitala resurser och andra aspekter av ditt innehållslager.
+The [Tools consoles](/help/sites-administering/tools-consoles.md) available here provide access to a number of specialized tools and consoles that help you administer your websites, digital assets and other aspects of your content repository.

 ![bh-04](assets/bh-04.png)